 We intend to hold the Annual Meeting in person at our corporate headquarters.
 However, we are actively monitoring the ongoing coronavirus ("COVID-19") global pandemic and are sensitive to the public health and travel concerns our stockholders and employees may have and the protocols that governments may impose.
 If you elect to attend the Annual Meeting in person, we ask that you follow recommended guidance, mandates and applicable executive orders from federal and state authorities, particularly as they relate to social distancing and attendance at public gatherings.
-If you are not feeling well, have had close contact (defined as being within six feet for 15 minutes or more without facial covering) with someone who has tested positive for, or think you may have been exposed to, COVID-19, we ask that you vote by proxy for the meeting.
-We will require all attendees to comply with the Company's policies in place at the time of the meeting along with any then-applicable governmental requirements or recommendations, which may include mask wearing, temperature checks, proof of vaccination or a negative COVID-19 test result, and/or and maintaining appropriate social distancing.
+If you are not feeling well, have had close contact (defined as being within six feet for 15 minutes or more without facial covering) with someone who has tested positive for, or think you may have been exposed to, COVID-19, we ask that you vote your shares by proxy in lieu of attending the Annual Meeting.
+We will require all attendees to comply with the Company's policies in place at the time of the Annual Meeting along with any then-applicable governmental requirements or recommendations, which may include mask wearing, temperature checks, proof of vaccination or a negative COVID-19 test result, and/or and maintaining appropriate social distancing.
+Any governmental requirements in effect for purposes of the Annual Meeting will be communicated to attendees via the Company's website and upon entry on the date of the Annual Meeting.